Versioncrowd/react-counter/README.md

-See the live-vserion of this simple couter at: https://versioncrowd.github.io/react-counter/
+See the live-version of this simple couter at: https://versioncrowd.github.io/react-counter/